 Description: This course applies economic principles to issues pertaining to natural resources and the environment.
 This is accomplished through the analysis of existing and proposed policies and regulations on the use of natural resources as well as their effects on the environment.
 Prerequisite: ECO 211.
-Fall, even years.
+As needed.